mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/index.md

 List<int> faceIndices = new List<int>();
 int count = mesh.Faces.Count;

-//Create a new instance of random generator
+// Create a new instance of random generator
 Random rand = new Random();

 for (int i = 0; i <= count - 1; i += 2){